Tolstoluckiy/personal-site/README.md

 ## Description
 I started my IT journey by learning html and CSS.
 I made this simple website as my homework.

-At the time of writing this readme, I am looking for a job as a software tester.
+At the time of writing this readme, I am looking for a job as a QA engineer.
 Therefore, this site is not only my homework but also a tool for finding a job.

 This is a simple, minimalistic landing page that includes several blocks: resume, interests, skills, and contact information.